2021 Envirothon Registration Open!

 Colorado Envirothon was established in 2012 by representatives of several agencies and organizations throughout Colorado, including the Colorado Association of Conservation Districts, West Greeley Conservation District, Future Farmers of America, and Colorado State Conservation Board.
-May 5, 2013 Colorado held its first state competition.
+On May 5, 2013 Colorado held its first state competition.

 2019 Contest Winners

 For a fourth consecutive year, Woodland Park High School’s Environmental Science #1 team took first place honors at the 2019 Colorado Envirothon competition.
 The event was held April 23-24 at the Arapahoe County Fairgrounds, in Aurora, with seven teams participating from around Colorado to compete in the Colorado Envirothon’s annual natural resource science-based contest.
 Second place team honors went to Centennial High School from San Luis while Woodland Park High School’s #2 team carried home third place.